lolnuggets/dndinittracker/README.md

 Used in viewing website and researching solutions

 ### DND 5E API ([NO ACCOUNT NEEDED](https://www.dnd5eapi.co))
+Used for generating custom stat block for api creatures

 ### MIDJOURNEY ([DISCORD ACCOUNT](https://www.midjourney.com/home?callbackUrl=%2Fexplore))
 Used in resource creation